EMISA acts mainly by means of lobbying, promotional and consultancy activities

 Classification societies are private entities providing and maintaining technical standards of the construction and operation of vessels.
 They have two roles:

-- Working in the own interest as private entities by classifying ships and checking if they fulfil standards.
+- Working for the own commercial interest as private entities by classifying ships and checking if they fulfil standards.

 - Working as Recognised Organisations (ROs), which check ships’ compliance with national and international regulations on behalf of the Flag State in a quasi-public role

 That is why shipowners and their support are a crucial part of the puzzle when it comes to preserving the existence of independent companies.
-We talk to shipowners to raise their awareness on the common misconceptions regarding the quality, technical knowledge, and service of independent companies, such as our members.
+We aim to raise their awareness on the common misconceptions regarding the quality, technical knowledge, and service of independent companies as well as issues related to competition and the right to repair.